People's Court (Germany): Trials of August 1944

 The best-known trials in the People's Court began on 7 August 1944, in the aftermath of the 20 July plot that year.
-The first eight men accused were Erwin von Witzleben, Erich Hoepner, Paul von Hase, Peter Yorck von Wartenburg, Helmuth Stieff, Robert Bernardis, Friedrich Klausing, and Albrecht von Hagen.
+The first eight men accused were Erwin von Witzleben, Erich Hoepner, Paul von Hase, Peter Yorck von Wartenburg, Hellmuth Stieff, Robert Bernardis, Friedrich Klausing, and Albrecht von Hagen.
 The trials were held in the imposing Great Hall of the Berlin Chamber Court on Elßholzstrasse, which was bedecked with swastikas for the occasion.
 There were around 300 spectators, including Ernst Kaltenbrunner and selected civil servants, party functionaries, military officers and journalists.
-A film camera ran behind the red-robed Roland Freisler so that Hitler could view the proceedings, and to provide footage for newsreels and a documentary entitled Traitors Before the People's Court.
-Intended to be used in The German Weekly Review, it was not shown at the time and turned out to be the last documentary made for the newsreel.

-The accused were forced to wear shabby clothes, denied neckties and belts or suspenders for their pants, and were marched into the courtroom handcuffed to policemen.
+The accused were forced to wear shabby clothes, denied neckties and belts or suspenders for their trousers, and were marched into the courtroom handcuffed to policemen.
 The proceedings began with Freisler announcing he would rule on "...the most horrific charges ever brought in the history of the German people."
 Freisler was an admirer of Andrey Vyshinsky, the chief prosecutor of the Soviet purge trials, and copied Vyshinsky's practice of heaping loud and violent abuse on defendants.

-The 62-year-old Field Marshal von Witzleben was the first to stand before Freisler and he was immediately castigated for giving a brief Nazi salute.
+The 62-year-old Field Marshal von Witzleben was the first to stand before Freisler, and he was immediately castigated for giving a brief Nazi salute.
 He faced further humiliating insults while holding onto his trouser waistband.
 Next, former Colonel-General Erich Hoepner, dressed in a cardigan, faced Freisler, who addressed him as "Schweinehund".
 When he said that he was not a Schweinehund, Freisler asked him what zoological category he thought he fitted into.